 Misbehaving Children Are Misunderstood Children

-Scenario 3: While at lunch at a day care, children were enthusiastically talking about activities at home.
-One child talked about his brother taking gymnastics, another about her sister taking horseback riding lessons; a third child was talking excitedly about the ballet lessons she was taking.
-A very young child listened for a while and, not wanting to be left out, finally piped up and said, "My sister is taking antibiotics!"
+Scenario 3: While at lunch at daycare, children were excitedly talking about activities at home.
+One child talked about his brother taking gymnastics, another about her sister taking horseback riding lessons; a third child was sharing eagerly about the ballet lessons she was taking.
+A very young child who had been listening for a while and, not wanting to be left out, finally piped up.
+He said, "My sister is taking antibiotics!"

-To add to the complexity of the English language and its subtleties, parents often use the wrong amount of words with children to make a request or get a point across—too many for a toddler, or too many for a teen!
+To add to the problem of using way too many adult words to express ourselves, there is the added complexity of the English language and its subtleties.
+The English language is vast, complex, and full of nuances.
+Parents often use the wrong amount of words with children to make a request or get a point across—too many for a toddler, or too many for a teen!
 (Ever had children or teens tune you out?)
 And yet, when our children don't respond in the way we want, we label it as disrespect or misbehavior.
 Not quite fair, is it?

-Using the situation of going outside with a child at a lunch break, below you will see the different ways of making a request for the varying ages:
+Using the situation of a child going outside at a lunch break, below you will see the different ways of making a request for the varying ages:

 Preschooler: "Please get your boots, mittens, and coat on."